RV Solar Power: Will It Really Save Money?

 Supply List

-A supply list was the next thing on the to-do list.
-Phil measured, calculated, and priced out all the parts for the solar install.
-It was not an easy job, but thankfully he had great help.
+The next thing on the to-do list was a supply list.
+Phil measured, calculated, and priced out all the parts for the solar installation.
+It was not an easy job, but thankfully, he had great help.
 Chris (Run Away with the Clarks) and Scott (Our Epic Field Trip) were always a phone call away if assistance was needed.

-If you are interested in Phil's spreadsheet with the supply list and prices, you can download it for yourself.
-It might help you get started with your own solar install!
+If you are interested, you can download Phil's spreadsheet with the supply list and prices.
+It might help you get started with your solar installation!

 RV Solar Installation

 After all the parts were delivered, it was time for the install!
-Luckily for us, we had a lot of hands-on deck.
-Phil, with the help of Chris and Scott, knocked out the install in three days!
+Luckily for us, we had a lot of hands on deck.
+With Chris and Scott's help, Phil knocked out the installation in three days!
 It was a much faster process than I expected.
 Phil spent another day with touch-ups to make it all neat and clean.

 Testing the RV Solar